cuba-platform/cuba-zk/README.md

 ## Overview

-The addon is designed for coordinating CUBA cluster using [ZooKeeper](https://zookeeper.apache.org/).
+The add-on is designed for coordinating CUBA cluster using [ZooKeeper](https://zookeeper.apache.org/).

 Standard CUBA implementation of service discovery assumes that there is a static fixed list of available middleware servers.
 This list must be provided both for inter-server communication mechanism based on JGroups and for clients connecting to the cluster.

 The add-on allows cluster members and clients to communicate through a ZooKeeper instance or ensemble.
 It enables simple and uniform configuration of middleware and client blocks: they need only the ZooKeeper address to form the cluster and to connect to it.
-In other words, the addon provides dynamic service discovery.
+In other words, the add-on provides dynamic service discovery.

 ## Usage

-Select a version of the plugin which is compatible with the platform version used in your project:
+Select a version of the add-on which is compatible with the platform version used in your project:

 | Platform Version | Add-on Version |
 | ---------------- | -------------- |